 When I was in my early twenties, I started a small publishing business in New Jersey.
 Donald Trump was already a big name.
 I was anything but.

-I just quit a perfectly good job selling advertising in New York, moved to a cheap apartment and drove a 1976 Caprice Classic car that, as it turned out, leaked gas.
+I just quit a perfectly good job at Good Housekeeping magazine in New York, moved to a cheap apartment and drove a 1976 Caprice Classic car that, as it turned out, leaked gas.
 On the Merritt Parkway while taking a romantic getaway trip with a girlfriend, the car caught fire and backed up traffic for two hours in both directions.
 Inside were the incorporation papers for my new business.
 I had to start again.

 I couldn’t afford office space so I worked out of my garden apartment in Edison.
 Company mail was delivered to an Easter basket inside a main street address at someone else’s office in Metuchen – an insurance broker or somebody like that.
 I took my bike over until I was able to borrow a car from my parents.

 Needless to say, I was off to a slow start.
 One of my first projects were calendars that were passed out at a Rutgers College football game.
 This effort was funded solely by advertising which turned out to be tough sell.
 Advertisers like to know who their audience is – even back then before the age of 1-1 personalization.
 I found this out by garnering many nos to my advertising proposal, probably a hundred, before landing enough advertising to get the things produced.
 I chewed tobacco to reduce stress.
 Skoal became one of my first advertisers.
 I sat in the stands together with a friend of mine and a bunch of Skoal folks from the company.

 After that project, my launch team doubled.
 It consisted of me and another publishing refugee from Manhattan, Jeff, who grew up in Edison not far from the apartment where I was living.
 We both went to Moravian College in Bethlehem, PA and became friends when I worked in Manhattan.